ASOK15225U How to theorize?: On the art and role of theorizing in the social sciences

 - Written assignment, Find more information on your study page at KUnet.Individual/group.

 Free written take-home essays are assignments for which students define and formulate a problem within the parameters of the course and based on an individual exam syllabus.
 The free written take-home essay must be no longer than 10 pages.
 For group assignments, an extra 5 pages is added per additional student.
 Further details for this exam form can be found in the Curriculum and in the General Guide to Examinations at KUnet.

 - Exam registration requirements

-Sociology students must be enrolled under MSc Curriculum 2015 to take this exam.
+Sociology students must be enrolled under either BSc Curriculum 2016 or MSc Curriculum 2015 to take this exam.

 Credit students must be at master level.

 - Marking scale

 A written take-home essay is defined as an assignment that addresses one or more NEW questions.
 The exam is based on the course syllabus, i.e. the literature set by the teacher.
 The written take-home essay must be no longer than 10 pages.
 For group assignments, an extra 5 pages is added per additional student.
 Further details for this exam form can be found in the Curriculum and in the General Guide to Examinations at KUnet.

 See learning outcome